Coastal Texas I

 (1862 - 1864), Beaumont

 A CSA encampment located on Spindletop Hill near Sulphur Drive and Highland Avenue, near the campus of Lamar University.
 Also called Camp Spindletop.
-A major oil discovery was made on Spindletop Hill in 1901.
+A major oil discovery was made on Spindletop Hill in 1901, beginning the Texas oil boom.

 A two-gun CSA battery was also emplaced on the Neches River three miles downriver from town.